 The All-Seeing Eye is an automapper for the PC MS-DOS versions of the first two EOB games, meant to be used with DOSBox on a Windows PC.
 It shows a real-time updated dungeon map on a separate window.
 The map is revealed as you explore.

-So what are you waiting for? go and download DOSBOX then use a Retail ;), version of Eye of the Beholder 1 and play this game in all it's PC glory.
+So what are you waiting for? go and download DOSBOX then use the retail version from GOG : Link ( Thanks Samuel ), version of Eye of the Beholder 1 and play this game in all it's PC glory.
 However we must wait for Eye of the Beholder 2 to be done with All Seeing Eye Auto mapping.

 - The package includes the software and instructions.